Convex-Dev/convex/README.md

 The local Convex network uses 3 types of files:

 1. The *Etch Storage database*.
 This contains the stored state of the Convex network.
 Usually when starting up the initial cluster the first set of peers share the same Etch database.
-CLI Parameter: **--etch=**
+CLI Parameter: **--etch**

 2. *Keystore file*.
 This file contains the private/public key pairs used for the peers and any subsequent users.
-CLI Parameters: **--keystore=**, **--password=**
+CLI Parameters: **--keystore**, **--password**

 3. *Session file*.
 This is created by the CLI to keep track of the running peers, so that if you want to access the local network or add another peer to the network, the CLI will look at the session file for a randomly available peer to connect too.
-CLI Parameter: **--session=**
+CLI Parameter: **--session**

 So to start a new network using the mimimum number of parameters: